snap-one/docs-driverworks-api/source/includes/32_serial_network_device/_14-ReceivedFromSerial.md

 ## ReceivedFromSerial

-Function which dumps the data received from serial (hex format) for inspection via print.
-It then evaluates the response for specific delimiters and extracts the necessary components which are then used to do something.
-This API should not be invoked during OnDriverInit.
+Function which is called when serial data is received on a serial binding.
+It is typically used to evaluate the data for specific delimiters and extracts the necessary components which are then used to do something.

 ###### Available from 1.6.0

 ### Signature

-`C4:ReceivedFromSerial(idBinding, strData)`
+`ReceivedFromSerial(idBinding, strData)`

 | Parameter | Description |